jackvandrunen/essentials-of-economics/about.md

 ---

-At various times a lawyer, politician, refugee, and professor, Faustino Ballvé Pallisé lived a life unparalleled by any in his field.
+At various times a lawyer, politician, refugee, and professor, Faustino Ballvé Pallicer lived a life unparalleled by any in his field.
 He was born in 1887 in Barcelona, and would play an integral part in shaping the politics of his native Catalonia up through the end of the Spanish Civil War.
 He studied law at the University of Barcelona, earned his doctorate at the University of Madrid, and